Devers homers in return from IL as Boston downs Astros 2-1 - KVIA

 AP Sports Writer

+HOUSTON (AP) — Boston Red Sox manager Alex Cora is feeling good about his team with Rafael Devers healthy and back in the lineup and the recent additions of Eric Hosmer and Tommy Pham.

-HOUSTON (AP) — Rafael Devers homered with two RBIs in his return from the injured list to lead the Boston Red Sox to a 2-1 win over the Houston Astros Tuesday night, hours after they acquired veteran first baseman Eric Hosmer in a trade with San Diego.
+Devers homered with two RBIs in his return from the injured list to lead the Red Sox to a 2-1 win over the Houston Astros Tuesday night, hours after they acquired Hosmer in a trade with San Diego.

+The victory improved Boston to 53-52 and leaves the team two games back for the third Wild Card playoff spot.

+“We trust the team,” Cora said.
+“We trust this group.
+Been there, done that.
+And now we’ve just got to play good baseball for two and a half months.”

 Devers didn’t show any signs of rust in his return after sitting out since July 23 with inflammation in his right hamstring.
 He hit an RBI double in the fourth inning before hitting a tiebreaking solo homer with two outs in the sixth inning to help Boston to its third straight victory.